SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/create-service.md

 # Creating a Service

 We know that bundles give us services and services do work.
 Ok.
-But what if we need to write our *own* custom code that does work.
+But what if we need to write our *own* custom code that does work?
 Should we... put that into our *own* service class?
 Absolutely!
-And it's a great way to organize your code.
+And it's a *great* way to organize your code.

-We *are* already doing some work in our app... in the `browse()` action: we make an HTTP request and cache the result.
+We *are* already doing some work in our app.
+In the `browse()` action: we make an HTTP request and cache the result.
 Putting this logic in our controller is *fine*.
-But by moving it into its own service class, it'll make the purpose of the code more clear, allow us to reuse it from multiple places... and even enable us to unit test that code if we want to.
+But by moving it into its own service class, it'll make the *purpose* of the code more clear, allow us to reuse it from multiple places... and even enable us to unit test that code if we want to.

 ## Creating the Service Class

 That sounds *amazing*, so let's do it!
 How do we create a service?
 In the `src/` directory, create a new PHP class *wherever* you want.
-It seriously doesn't matter how what directories or subdirectories you create: do whatever you want.
+It seriously doesn't matter what directories or subdirectories you create in `src/`: do whatever you want.

-For this example, let's create a `Service/` directory and inside of *that*, a new PHP class.
+For this example, I'll create a `Service/` - thought again, you could call that `PizzaParty` or `Repository` if you want to - and inside of *that*, a new PHP class.
 Let's call it... how about `MixRepository`.
 "Repository" is a pretty common name for a service that returns data.
 Notice that when I create this, PhpStorm *automatically* adds the correct namespace.
 It doesn't matter *how* we organize our